Westport Country Playhouse: Twentieth century

 In the 1940s, the Westport Country Playhouse began its apprentice program for young theater professionals.
 Over the years, Westport Country Playhouse apprentices have included composer/lyricist Stephen Sondheim, screenwriter Frank Perry, television host Sally Jesse Raphael, composer Mary Rodgers, actor Cary Elwes, and actress Tammy Grimes.
 The educational apprenticeship programs are still running.

 The Westport Country Playhouse closed due to World War II from 1942 to 1945.
 In the late 1940s and 1950s, the Westport Country Playhouse's successes included world premieres of William Inge's Come Back, Little Sheba and Horton Foote's The Trip to Bountiful, both of which went on to Broadway.

 Since the Langners stepped down in 1959, the administration has included James B. McKenzie from 1959 to 2000, and actress Joanne Woodward, wife of actor Paul Newman, who served as artistic director from 2000 through 2005, following an 18-month, multi-million dollar renovation.
 Newman remained a part-owner of a restaurant next to the theatre until his death in 2008.
 The Playhouse became a non-profit in 1973.

 Present day

-Westport Country Playhouse celebrated its 90th anniversary year in 2021.
+The theater is under the artistic direction of Mark Shanahan.

-The mission of Westport Country Playhouse is to enrich, enlighten, and engage the community through the power of professionally produced theater and the welcoming experience of the Playhouse campus.
-The not-for-profit Playhouse provides this experience in multiple ways by offering live theater experiences of the highest caliber under the artistic direction of Mark Lamos; educational and community engagement events to further explore the work on stage; the New Works Initiative, a program dedicated to the discovery, development, and production of new live theatrical works; special performances and programs for students and teachers with extensive curriculum support material; script in Hand play readings to deepen relationships with audiences and artists; the renowned Woodward Internship Program during the summer months for aspiring theater professionals; Family Festivities presentations to delight young and old alike and to promote reading through live theater; and the beautiful, historic Playhouse campus, open for enjoyment and community events year-round.
-Charity Navigator has recently awarded its top 4-star charity rating to the Playhouse in recognition of its strong financial health and commitment to accountability and transparency.
+Charity Navigator awarded its top 4-star charity rating to the Playhouse in recognition of its strong financial health and commitment to accountability and transparency.